bbye98/minim/README.md

   Audio file handlers for reading and writing metadata and converting between audio formats.
 * [`minim.itunes`](https://github.com/bbye98/minim/blob/main/src/minim/itunes.py):
-  A client for the iTunes Store API.
+  A client for the iTunes Search API.
 * [`minim.qobuz`](https://github.com/bbye98/minim/blob/main/src/minim/qobuz.py):
   A client for the Qobuz API with support for the password grant type for user authentication and user authentication token caching.